Children's Book Interview

 Flash forward to today and I've been putting my dreams to the test: illustrating, animating, and writing.

-Currently, I'm the lead character illustrator for an Ethiopian children's book with Tsehia Publishers, a company dedicated to African literature and social justice stories.
+I was the lead character illustrator for an Ethiopian children's book by Tsehia Publishers, a company dedicated to African literature and social justice stories.
 At my 2019 internship for Motion Picture Corporation of America, I helped review, source and develop teleplays for Netflix and Hallmark.
 I was recently commissioned by Fox Broadcasting to create concept art for a news series pitch by the director of American Horror Story.

 Mup is about girl power, celebrating authenticity and appreciating the wonders of the earth.
 Primarily set in the Democratic Republic of Congo, Mup has multi-cultural appeal.
 The main characters were inspired by my sister (an Ivy League heptathlete who still goes by the name Mup) and my dad, a botanist who took me on many plant-related adventures.